 Ildiko Butler Gallery

-Located just inside the school’s main entrance, the Ildiko Butler Gallery focuses on thematic group exhibitions of contemporary photographers, painters, architects, designers, and filmmakers.
-Available as teaching tools to the Visual Arts Department, our shows in this space pertain to the Visual Arts curriculum and its relation to wider artistic issues, so students gain additional perspectives on their coursework.
+The Ildiko Butler Gallery focuses on thematic group exhibitions by contemporary photographers, painters, architects, designers, and filmmakers.
+Our shows in the space pertain to the visual arts curriculum and its relation to wider artistic issues, so students gain additional perspectives on their coursework.

-Location and hours: The Ildiko Butler Gallery is open every day 9 a.m. – 9 p.m., except during University holidays.
-It is located on the lower level of the Lincoln Center campus’ Lowenstein Center at 113 West 60th Street and Columbus Avenue, one block west from the 59th Street Columbus Circle subway station (A, B, C, D, 1).
-The gallery is located past Security on the left-hand side of the lobby.
+The Ildiko Butler Gallery is open every day from 9 a.m. — 9 p.m., except during University holidays.
+It is located on the lower level of the Lincoln Center campus’ Lowenstein Center at 113 West 60th Street and Columbus Avenue, one block west of the 59th Street/Columbus Circle subway station (A, B, C, D, and 1 trains).
+The gallery is located past Security on the left side of the lobby.

 The Lipani Gallery presents solo and group exhibitions of student work as well as exhibitions of work by professional artists, architects, and designers.

-Location and hours: The Lipani Gallery is open every day 9 a.m. – 9 p.m., except during University holidays.
-It is located in the Visual Arts Complex on the lower level of the Lincoln Center campus’ Lowenstein Center at 113 West 60th Street and Columbus Avenue, one block west from the 59th Street Columbus Circle subway station (A, B, C, D, and 1 trains).
+The Lipani Gallery is open every day from 9 a.m. — 9 p.m., except during University holidays.
+It is located in the Visual Arts Complex on the lower level of the Lincoln Center campus’ Lowenstein Center at 113 West 60th Street and Columbus Avenue, one block west of the 59th Street/Columbus Circle subway station (A, B, C, D, and 1 trains).

 Hayden Hartnett Project Space

-This space presents yearlong exhibitions of work produced by students in the Department of Theatre and Visual Art.
-Located in the Office of Undergraduate Admission at Fordham’s Lincoln Center campus, the Hayden Hartnett Project Space introduces prospective students and their parents to the high caliber of visual work produced at Fordham University.
+This space presents year-long exhibitions of student work from the Visual Arts program.
+Located in the Office of Undergraduate Admission at Fordham’s Lincoln Center campus, the Hayden Hartnett Project Space introduces prospective students and their parents to the high caliber of art made by our visual arts majors.